-The Jacob’s Pillow Archives document the history of the Festival and School and the artists who have taken part in these activities, with particular emphasis on Ted Shawn, Ted Shawn’s Men Dancers, and the Denishawn Company.
+The Jacob’s Pillow Archives document the history of Jacob’s Pillow and the artists who have contributed to its legacy, with particular emphasis on Ted Shawn, Ted Shawn’s Men Dancers, and the Denishawn Company.

-The collection includes correspondence, photographs, programs, board minutes, books, costumes, posters, films, audiotapes, and scrapbooks.
-The Archives is one component of the Pillow’s Preservation Program, which also documents the ongoing activities of the Festival, principally on video, and organizes exhibits exploring various aspects of dance history.
+The collections include audiotapes, board minutes, books, correspondence, costumes, films, photographs, posters, programs, scrapbooks, videos, and more.
+The Archives is one component of the Pillow’s Preservation Program, which also documents the ongoing activities of the Festival and organizes exhibits exploring various aspects of dance history.

 Dance Heritage Coalition Partnership

-Since 1996, Jacob’s Pillow has been a member of the Dance Heritage Coalition, an alliance of major dance collections formed to address national dance documentation and preservation issues.
-Other constituents of the DHC include the Library of Congress, Harvard Theatre Collection, and the New York Public Library for the Performing Arts and the Harvard Theatre Collection.
+Since 1996, Jacob’s Pillow has been a member of the Dance Heritage Coalition, an alliance of major dance collections formed to address nationwide dance documentation and preservation issues.
+Now integrated into the national service organization Dance/USA, the Coalition includes other leading repositories such as the New York Public Library for the Performing Arts and the Harvard Theatre Collection.